usegalaxy-eu/website/_posts/2022-02-10-zauberkugel.md

 ![zauberkugel](/assets/media/2022-02-10-zauberkugel.png)

-To learn more about how to use the Zauberkugel workflow, please refer the [Galaxy training material](https://training.galaxyproject.org/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.html).
+To learn more on how to use the Zauberkugel workflow, please refer to the [Galaxy training material](https://training.galaxyproject.org/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.html).

 ## Credit